truonghoangnguyen/nikaya2/docs/kinhtuongung/sujato-en/29-linked-discourses-on-dragons.md

 dragons."

 <!--pg-->
-### N 29.11--20 Ten Discourses On How Giving Helps to Become Egg-Born *Aṇḍajadānūpakārasuttadasaka*
+### SN 29.11--20 Ten Discourses On How Giving Helps to Become Egg-Born *Aṇḍajadānūpakārasuttadasaka*

 Seated to one side, that mendicant said to the Buddha: